 Thumb in glass

 Finally I found the bottle.
-It seems my mate had since adjusted to the changes long before I did.
-In order to measure how much to pour, the waiter instructed us to stick our finger in the glass to get to the satisfactory level.
+It seems my mate had adjusted to the changes long before I did.
+In order to measure how much to pour, the waiter advised us to stick our finger in the glass to fill to the satisfactory level.
 At first this simple task seemed so daunting, but eventually, I got used to it and got into the swing of things.

 Starting to eat blind

-The starters arrived and the waiter tells me where he is and which direction he’s going to serve me from and I have to reply so that he knows where I am too.
-All throughout this time, I notice that we were all talking alot more to maintain that connection with the people around us, abit like a mass conference call, except the person is actually right in front of you.
+The starters arrive.
+The waiter tells me where he is and which direction he’s going to serve me from and I have to reply so that he knows where I am as well.
+All throughout this time, I notice that we were talking alot more to maintain that connection with the people around us, abit like a mass conference call, save for the fact that the other party is actually right in front of you.

 Anyway, the starters were what I can describe as four parcels of food.
 Oh, I did try with cutlery at first but all I kept doing was stab either the table or the plate.
 So I ditched that and proceded to use my fingers to feel the plate for what ever was on it.
 So the first one felt gooey and moist.
 Two of them felt dry, like it’s been deep fried.
 And the last one had a gooey middle bit, encrusted in pastry.